 Unlike many other defense attorneys who have worked as prosecutors, Karren Kenney has always worked on behalf of individuals facing charges.
-She has handled a wide range of criminal matters, including white collar crimes, domestic violence, drug offenses, DUI, and shoplifting.
+She has handled a wide range of criminal matters, including white collar crimes, domestic violence, drug offenses, DUI, and shoplifting in Riverside courts.

 FACING PROSECUTION FOR DRUG OFFENSES